jonassiewertsen/statamic-how-to-addon/README.md

 ## Customisation

-To get you going as fast as possible, we did setup everything for you.
+To get you going as fast as possible, we did set up everything for you.
 Not a fan of it?
 Just change it.

 ### Language / Translation